DevOpsWithDimas/old.devopswithdimas.github.io/_drafts/docker/11c-dind.markdown

 2. Docker daemon clusters espesialy using for docker swarm (alternative for docker-machine).
 3. Sandboxed environments.
 4. For experimental purposes on your local development workstation (docker development it's self).

-# The good, the bad using Docker in Docker

 # Key Considerations